Ismenama5s/haseeb-qureshi.github.io/_posts/2017-10-26-we-already-know-blockchains-killer-apps.md

 If you use [human development index (HDI)](https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index) as a proxy for what portion of the world is highly-developed, the UN lists about 50 nations as being in the "very high human development" category, including the U.S., most of Europe, Japan, South Korea, Saudi Arabia, and Russia.
 The least developed of these highly-developed economies in currently Kuwait.
 The highly developed countries in total comprise only 15% of the world's population.

-**This means 85% of the world's population lives in places less developed than Kuwait.** In the US, with a stable currency like the USD, with robust financial infrastructure and layers of technology on top of it (Visa, Paypal, Venmo, etc.), it's hard to imagine what the value-add of Bitcoin would be.
+In other words, **85% of the world's population lives in places less developed than Kuwait.** In the US, with a stable currency like the USD, with robust financial infrastructure and layers of technology on top of it (Visa, Paypal, Venmo, etc.), it's hard to imagine what the value-add of Bitcoin would be.
 But much of Bitcoin's value is going to be delivered to the other 85% of the world.

 Technologists have been chasing after digital gold for a long time.
 Many schemes have been tried, including [e-gold](https://en.wikipedia.org/wiki/E-gold) and [e-Bullion](https://en.wikipedia.org/wiki/E-Bullion) (both with gold-backed reserves), or [DigiCash](https://en.wikipedia.org/wiki/DigiCash), which aimed to be a centralized digital currency.